simanfor/.github/profile/README.md

 🔗 Apart from that, we own other repositories that can be interesting for you:

-- 📈 [iuFOR - Quantitative Forestry](https://github.com/iuFOR-QuantitativeForestry) is the main repository of our research group, where you will find information related to many ongoing and finished projects
+- 📈 [SMART Ecosystems Research group](https://github.com/iuFOR-QuantitativeForestry) is the main repository of our research group, where you will find information related to many ongoing and finished projects
-- ✨ [SMART Global Ecosystems](https://github.com/SMART-Global-Ecosystems) is a Chair that we own joint with [Sngular](https://www.sngular.com/).
+- ✨ [Chair SMART Global Ecosystems](https://github.com/SMART-Global-Ecosystems) is a Chair that we own joint with [Sngular](https://www.sngular.com/).
 More information [here](https://smartglobalecosystems.uva.es/)
 - 📚 [GEODATA](https://github.com/GEODATA-UVa) has the code contents of our micro-credential to interact with students.
 You can find more information in [here](https://geodata.uva.es/)